 With more than 6000 brick-and-mortar stores closed in 2017 in US alone, according to Fung Global Retail & Technology, specialists predicted a “retail apocalypse”.
-However, according to Statista, e-commerce represents only 10.1% of the total retail globally and is expected to grow up to 15.5% by 2021, so there’s still a lot of room for growth.
+However, according to Statista, e-commerce represents nearly 19% of the total retail globally and is expected to grow close to 25% by 2026, so there’s still a lot of room for growth.

 In 2017, 58.9% of the retail e-commerce sales worldwide came from mobile devices, with 11% of online shoppers using their smartphones weekly for purchases.
 So not only are we buying more and more online, but we are buying on the go.